thinger-io/Docs/console/README.md

 </p>

 When you begin creating a series chart, note that more than one variable can be selected into the same chart it belongs to the same resource, using **control** key of your keyboard or making a multiple selection dragging the mouse.
-It is possible to change the colors of each variable line clicking into the colour box at the bottom of the form.
+It is possible to change the colors of each variable line clicking into the color box at the bottom of the form.

 <p align="center">
 <img src="assets/multipleVariable.PNG" width="80%">